thestephencasper/sd_cycle_consistency/README.md

 See the paper [here](https://genlaw.github.io/CameraReady/49.pdf), which has now been accepted to the GenLaw, 2023 workshop.

-See our interactive code notebook [here](https://colab.research.google.com/drive/1ScHo9uMdUgId0DlSr4W4RgnMD44dLiku?usp=sharing)
+See our interactive code notebook [here](https://colab.research.google.com/drive/1ScHo9uMdUgId0DlSr4W4RgnMD44dLiku?usp=sharing) or download it from here in the repository :)

 ![artist imitations](sd_imitation.png)